Council of Europe Convention on Action Against Trafficking in Human Beings

 In particular, the Convention requires national co-ordination measures, awareness raising, measures to identify and support victims and a "recovery and reflection period" during which trafficked persons will not be expelled from the receiving state.

 The Convention establishes a monitoring mechanism (the Group of Experts on Action against Trafficking in Human Beings, or GRETA) consisting of 10 to 15 members elected by the states parties.

 The Convention opened for signature on 16 May 2005, and entered into force on 1 February 2008.
-As of June 2017, it has been ratified by 47 European states.
-Every state in the Council of Europe has ratified the treaty except the Russian Federation.Belarus, a non–Council of Europe state, acceded to the convention in 2013.
+As of October 2023, it has been ratified by 47 European states and Israel.
+Every member state in the Council of Europe has ratified the treaty.
+Belarus, a non–Council of Europe state, acceded to the convention in 2013.

-The Convention is also recalled by the Convention on preventing and combating violence against women and domestic violence.
+The convention is also recalled by the Convention on preventing and combating violence against women and domestic violence.

-In 2021, it was reported that Israel, a non-Council of Europe state, will join the convention, making it the first country outside of Europe to join.
+In 2021, Israel, a non-member state of the Council of Europe, joined the convention, becoming the first country outside of Europe to do so.